mkschleg/hugo-website-source/content/braindump/veeriah2019_discovery_of_useful_questions_as_auxiliary_tasks.md

 year
 : 2019

-This paper considers how to "discover" a set of GVF questions for auxiliary tasks <sup id="b7fd6e9e5809238a69c909aefb245768"><a href="#jaderberg2017" title="Jaderberg, Mnih, Czarnecki, Schaul, Leibo, Silver \&amp; Kavukcuoglu, {{REINFORCEMENT LEARNING WITH UNSUPERVISED AUXILIARY TASKS}}, {International Conference on Representation Learning}, v(), (2017).">jaderberg2017</a></sup> using meta-gradient descent.
+This paper considers how to "discover" a set of GVF questions for auxiliary tasks (<a href="#citeproc_bib_item_1">Jaderberg et al. 2017</a>) using meta-gradient descent.
 They consider a multi-step meta-loss function (unlike previous approaches which only consider a single step function).

 They use two neural networks: